exhibitionist-digital/superdirt-voltage/README.md

 A small set of SuperDirt synths and Tidal helpers to control modular synths.
 No MIDI required!

-### Pitch, with scale quantisation
+### Pitch, with octave quantisation

 ```
 -- change notes per octave on each cycle
-d1 $ pitch "0 10 8 1" # scale "<12 31 8>" # x 0
+d1 $ pitch "0 10 8 1" # octave "<12 31 8>" # x 0
 ```

 `pitch` allows a pattern of note values. `scale` sets the amount of notes per octave.
 The pitch and scale values will be converted to `1v/octave`.
-Both `pitch` and `scale` can be sequenced for some microtonal madness...
+Both `pitch` and `octave` can be sequenced for some microtonal madness...

 `glide` accepts a strengh (in semitones, relative to scale), a rate (in step length).